We’re making a short film!

 A lot of mental health messaging at the moment is based around things like “Reach out to your friends!
 Let them know you’re there for them!” and this is great!
 But this film will explore what’s it like to be a person who does have someone reaching out to them – but who doesn’t feel like they can accept the help and love that’s being offered.

 The temporary name for our main character is Elsa (because she’s cold).
-She lives alone in a shitty, draughty flat, and she’s not having a super easy time.
+She lives alone in a messy, cold flat, and she’s not having a super easy time.

 After forcing herself to finally put all her stinky laundry in the washing machine, Elsa accidentally turns on the tumble dryer (because she never usually uses it!
 Save the planet ✌️🌍).
 When the laundry comes out, unexpectedly toasty, Elsa has been cold and alone for so long that she can’t help but dive right into it.
 But she keeps falling – and finds herself inside a warm, friendly, magical place that we’re calling Washing World.